file-format/Products/content/en/pdf/php/tcpdf/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Generate PDF Documents using PHP Library</h2>
 <p>The free PHP library TCPDF has included the functionality that enables software programmers to programmatically create PDF documents inside their own PHP applications.
 You can use utf-8 encoding as well as support for Right-To-Left languages.
-Several important features like selecting font type and size, custom margins, units of measure, add barcodes, add a table, insert pages, move the page, delete pages, and much more.</p>
+Several important features like selecting font type and size, custom margins, units of measure, add barcode, add a table, insert pages, move the page, delete pages, and much more.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}